Factbox: Where are people round the world protesting over George Floyd?

 MONROVIA - Liberians were to show support for Floyd.

-OSLO - Demonstration planned in front of U.S. Embassy.
-Authorities say only 50 people can gather and must keep distances to prevent COVID-19 infections.
+OSLO - Several hundred people protested in front of the U.S. Embassy and the Norwegian Parliament.
+Authorities say only 50 people can gather.
+TV footage showed protesters were not following the recommended 1-metre social distancing guidelines.
+Most appeared to wear masks.

 OTTAWA - An anti-racism demonstration called “No Peace Until Justice” to be staged in front of U.S. Embassy.